How to Store Your Chocolate Properly: Tips from a Chocolatier

 - Helene Goethals

-- 2 min read
+- 3 min read

 Chocolate is one of life’s simple pleasures — but it’s also surprisingly delicate.
 The way you store it can completely change its flavour, texture, and appearance.
 Whether you’ve bought artisan Belgian chocolate from Choc & Moi or received a beautiful gift, proper storage will help keep it tasting perfect for as long as possible.
+Here’s how to look after your chocolate at home.

 Keep Chocolate Out of the Fridge